 "It's Chris," she says, the words coming out as vicious snaps.
 It's not his fault that her Spock can't get her name right; Sarek has no way of knowing he should call her something else.
 Even calling her Christine is a great concession on his part.

 "I am sorry.
 I did not realize."
 He steps off the pad and walks over to her.
 "Shall we start again?"

 "Sir, I was so rude right then.
 Please forgive me.
-It's been--" She shrugs.
-There is no excuse for her behavior.
+It's been—" She shrugs.
+There's no excuse for her behavior.